GravityKit/GravityView-Enable-Notifications/README.md

-GravityView - Enable GF notifications
+GravityView - Enable Gravity Forms Notifications
 ============================================

 When updating Gravity Forms entries using GravityView you may want to trigger the notifications defined on the form.